Managing Attendance Policy

 9. Maintaining Contact During Absence

 9.1 It is important that absent employees are not isolated from the workplace.
 Regular dialogue prevents this, ensures all parties are up to date on progress and allows discussion to take place around any appropriate support or adjustments (and their implementation, if appropriate) to either facilitate an earlier return to work or to ensure that a return to work is successful and sustained.
+Advice or support may be sought from either Human Resources or Trade Union representatives where required.
+This is particularly encouraged in complex cases.

 Discussions may cover: